gefyrahq/gefyrahq.github.io/usecases/oauth2-demo.md

 Gefyra is part of Unikube's development workflow.

-If you are developing django applications, be sure to check out [Django-Hurricane](https://django-hurricane.io/), a Kubernetes-native stack specifically created for django.
+If you are developing django applications, be sure to check out [Django-Hurricane](https://django-hurricane.io/), a Kubernetes-native stack specifically created for django and [Pycloak](https://github.com/Blueshoe/pycloak), a package that's makes it super easy to integrate
+OpenID Connect/OAuth2 workflows in django.